Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 ## Project Overview

 SAM ScreenParser is a local, CPU-friendly pipeline that converts the live screen into structured data for desktop automation.
-In one pass it produces pixel-perfect coordinates, clean text, element classifications, window context, screen state, a per-element confidence score, and a cursor snapshot with the real control underneath the pointer.
+In one pass it produces pixel-perfect coordinates, clean text, element classifications, window context, screen state, a per-element confidence score, a cursor snapshot with the real control underneath the pointer, and a full-screen visible text summary.
 It operates entirely offline on standard laptops without dedicated GPU hardware and is optimized for minimal, control-safe token consumption by downstream planning LLMs.

 ## Architecture Philosophy

 Large Language Models cannot generate precise pixel coordinates because their autoregressive architecture predicts text tokens, not continuous spatial values.
 SAM ScreenParser therefore splits the work across specialized components:

-- Spatial grounding: Florence-2 (vision encoder plus bounding-box regressor) outputs mathematical coordinates directly from image pixels.
+-   **Spatial grounding:** Florence-2 (vision encoder plus bounding-box regressor) outputs mathematical coordinates directly from image pixels.
-- Text extraction: Tesseract OCR with contrast normalization reads text independently of visual scene interpretation.
+-   **Element text extraction:** Tesseract OCR with contrast normalization reads text from detected regions independently of visual scene interpretation.
+-   **Full-screen text summary:** A secondary Tesseract pass with PSM 3 auto-segmentation captures all visible text (including content Florence-2 misses) to provide the LLM with immediate semantic context at negligible CPU cost.
-- Window context: Windows UI Automation supplies active-window metadata and, at each detected coordinate, the native control type and class name.
+-   **Window context:** Windows UI Automation supplies active-window metadata and, at each detected coordinate, the native control type and class name.
-- Cursor context: a single UIA query at the current pointer position returns the real control under the cursor, providing a ground-truth anchor and an "already hovering element X" signal.
+-   **Cursor context:** A single UIA query at the current pointer position returns the real control under the cursor, providing a ground-truth anchor and an "already hovering element X" signal.
-- Classification: a tiered classifier reads the UIA control type first, then the class name, then text and position heuristics, assigning a confidence that reflects which tier decided.
+-   **Classification:** A tiered classifier reads the UIA control type first, then the class name, then text and position heuristics, assigning a confidence that reflects which tier decided.
-- Reconciliation: a cross-check downgrades obvious mislabels (a line number reported as an input, a filename tab reported as an input) before output.
+-   **Reconciliation:** A cross-check downgrades obvious mislabels (a line number reported as an input, a filename tab reported as an input) before output.
-- Filtering: non-actionable code content and static labels are removed to cut token count.
+-   **Filtering:** Non-actionable code content and static labels are removed from the elements array to cut token count, while remaining available in the full-screen text summary for context.
-- Planning and control: a downstream agent consumes the data and obeys an explicit contract that gates every action on confidence and verifies the result.
+-   **Planning and control:** A downstream agent consumes the data and obeys an explicit contract that gates every action on confidence and verifies the result.

 ## Why This Works

 1. Coordinates come from regression over image features, so they are exact and resolution-independent, and they survive theme changes.
 2. Dedicated OCR with contrast normalization prevents the text pollution and icon misreads that vision-language models produce, and keeps accuracy stable across light and dark themes.
+3. The dual-layer OCR approach provides both precision and completeness: region-level crops give accurate element text, while the full-screen PSM 3 pass captures terminal logs, status bars, and dense content that region detection misses, at less than 1 second additional cost.
-3. DPI awareness is set at process start, so the physical pixels in the screenshot match the logical pixels the controller clicks and the cursor reports.
+4. DPI awareness is set at process start, so the physical pixels in the screenshot match the logical pixels the controller clicks and the cursor reports.
 Without this, a scaled laptop clicks the wrong element even when the box is correct.
-4. Classification keys on the accessibility control type, which is mandated by the OS specification and stable across every Windows app, instead of cosmetic class names that change per app and per version.
+5. Classification keys on the accessibility control type, which is mandated by the OS specification and stable across every Windows app, instead of cosmetic class names that change per app and per version.
-5. The cursor snapshot gives the controller one point of certainty: the control type under the pointer is read directly from the OS, not inferred from pixels, so it can be trusted fully for "what is currently under the cursor".
+6. The cursor snapshot gives the controller one point of certainty: the control type under the pointer is read directly from the OS, not inferred from pixels, so it can be trusted fully for "what is currently under the cursor".
-6. Every element carries a confidence score, and the controller contract refuses to act below threshold, so the system degrades by standing still on uncertain screens instead of clicking blindly.
+7. Every element carries a confidence score, and the controller contract refuses to act below threshold, so the system degrades by standing still on uncertain screens instead of clicking blindly.

 ## Hardware Requirements

 -   CPU: modern multi-core (AMD Ryzen 5 / Intel Core i5 or better)
 -   RAM: 16 GB total system memory
 -   GPU: not required (integrated graphics sufficient; an NVIDIA GPU cuts inference from ~80 s to ~3 s)
 -   Storage: 5 GB free for models and dependencies
 -   OS: Windows 10/11
-- Tested performance: 70 to 90 seconds per 1920x1080 frame on AMD Ryzen 7 U, CPU only
+-   Tested performance: 70 to 90 seconds per 1920x1080 frame on AMD Ryzen 7 U, CPU only (full-screen OCR adds <1 second)

 ## Scaling Behavior